peberlein/c_lambda_calculus/README.md

     void *_f_x(void *var[], void *x)

 But then we need to somehow bind that var array to the function pointer.
 Perhaps create a hash on function pointers to var array.
-Perhaps create a `struct` containing the function pointer and the var array.
-Something like this.
+Perhaps create a `struct` containing the function pointer and a captured variable array, like this.

     typedef struct _func *F;
     struct _func {